digitalfabrik/integreat-app/docs/cicd.md

 ## Failed Delivery

-Sometimes it happens that one or multiple steps of our scheduled CI delivery workflow fails.
+Sometimes it happens that one or multiple steps of our CI delivery workflow fails.
 In that case, you should **not** use the `Restart Workflow from Start` (as this will lead to just another failure since the version number was bumped before but not in the state of the failed delivery workflow such that it attempts to create the same releases again).